Jordan Harrison (playwright): Awards and honors

-His 10-minute play Fit for Feet won the Actors Theatre's Heideman Award in 2003.
-His children's musical, The Flea and the Professor, won the 2011 Barrymore Award for Outstanding Overall Production of a Musical (produced by the Theatre Alliance of Greater Philadelphia).
-Act a Lady was nominated for the 19th GLAAD Media Awards, Los Angeles Theater for 2007.

 Harrison attended the Sundance Institute Playwrights Retreat at the Ucross Foundation in February 2007.
 He received a Kesselring Fellowship in 2007, presented by the National Arts Club.
 He received the Hodder Fellowship from Princeton University in 2009.
 He was awarded a Guggenheim Fellowship in 2009.
 He received the Jerome (2004) and McKnight Fellowships (2005) from The Playwrights' Center, Minneapolis, Minnesota.

-He won the Roe Green Award, Cleveland Play House in 2013, which included a grant of $7,500, a weeklong residency and a public reading.
+He was also awarded the Roe Green Award, Cleveland Play House in 2013, which included a grant of $7,500, a weeklong residency and a public reading.
+He has also received the NEA/TCG Playwright-in-Residence Grant at the Empty Space Theatre in Seattle, Washington.